 A day out on the water is a popular pastime for Wanaka locals.
 Who can blame them when the lake is surrounded by awesome mountain scenery.
 There are a few kayaking options on the lake, but we recommend hiring a kayak for a self-guided tour of Lake Wanaka’s shoreline to find secluded beaches and more hidden gems.
 Alternatively, get a local guide to show you all the hot spots with Paddle Wanaka.
 Find more things to do in Wanaka in our 10 Wanaka Must-Dos.

 3. Lake Mapourika

-With dark waters thanks to the tanins washed into the lake by the surrounding rainforest, Lake Mapourika displays vivid reflections.
+With dark waters thanks to the tannins washed into the lake by the surrounding rainforest, Lake Mapourika displays vivid reflections.
 What’s more, those reflections are of the snow-capped mountains of the Southern Alps, including Aoraki Mt Cook and Mt Tasman!
 There are plenty of picture opportunities on this pristine lake near Franz Josef Glacier.
-A kayaking tour will take you down a hidden creek to a nature reserve known for its kiwi bird population.
+A kayaking tour with Glacier Country Kayaks will take you down a hidden creek to a nature reserve known for its kiwi bird population.
 It’s one of the Franz Josef must-dos!

 Location: Franz Josef Glacier, West Coast, South Island.

 4. Lake Rotoiti

 Lake Rotorua’s neighbouring lake has so much to offer those who explore it by kayak.
 After a paddle on Lake Rotoiti, kayak tours will take you to some free natural hot pools and even a glowworm cave!
 Book your evening kayak tour in Rotorua here.
 It’s one of the 20 Awesome Places to Visit in Rotorua.